poku-e/ZenPane/README.md

 - A menu bar item labeled `Zenpane`
 - Weather and quote data to begin loading automatically
 - A Reminders permission request if a task is created and Reminders access has not yet been granted
+- A Location Services permission request if the user chooses `Use Current Location` in Settings

 ## How Todo/Reminder Sync Works